DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "It doesn't sound that you're ok when you over-work...
 And your wounds."

-"I'm really glad that Kay is ok."
+"I'm really glad that Kai is ok."

 "Me?"

-"The explosion just now was really strong so I was afraid for Kay's life."
+"The explosion just now was really strong so I was afraid for Kai's life."

 Rinne voice was shaken.
 Both with fear and anger.